paretl/terraform-provider-uptimerobot/website/docs/r/status_page.html.markdown

 # Resource: uptimerobot_status_page

-Use this resource to create a status page
+Use this resource to create a status page in UptimeRobot.

 ## Example Usage